efeiza/blakegilliland.github.io/_posts/2020-05-16-LAAnalysis.md

 <!-- ![](/Users/blakegilliland/Documents/GitHub/blakegilliland.github.io/images/LA-analysis_files/figure-gfm/unnamed-chunk-7-1.png) -->

 Our p-value is approx. 0 and thus we reject the shape of the data being normal.
-As a result, we may not use parametric tests and we will revert to the nonparametric equivalent of the two-sample, left tailed, paired t-test: the Wilcoxon Signed-Rank Test \(\$$alpha = .05$$\).
+As a result, we may not use parametric tests and we will revert to the nonparametric equivalent of the two-sample, left tailed, paired t-test: the Wilcoxon Signed-Rank Test \($$\alpha = .05$$\).

 ```r
 wilcox.test(LA_DFW,NonLA_DFW,alternative = "less",paired = T) # Perform nonparametric test